nattapatb/nattapatb.github.io/_pages/about.md

 ## Outline of My Research

 Modern technologies, such as AI and social media, enable new and complex ways for humans to interact with computers.
 However, they introduce sheer cognitive demands, time constraints, and ambiguity to users.
 To cope with such demands, humans apply mental shortcuts or heuristics to sift through information and effectively make decisions.
-However, these shortcuts result in [Cognitive Biases](https://en.wikipedia.org/wiki/Cognitive_bias), which systematically influence behaviour and judgment without one’s awareness.
+However, these shortcuts result in **[Cognitive Biases](https://en.wikipedia.org/wiki/Cognitive_bias)**, which systematically influence behaviour and judgment without one’s awareness.
 These biases can lead to devastating outcomes for users, for example, falling victim to misinformation, mistrusting or over-relying on AI assistance, and being manipulated by social engineering applications or dark patterns.

 ![image info](./images/bias-review-framework.png)